Criminal charges expected this week against Epstein guards

 The city’s medical examiner ruled Epstein’s death a suicide, but that hasn’t stopped conspiracy theories.
 A forensic pathologist hired by Epstein’s family to observe the autopsy has said authorities could help clear things up by being more transparent.

-Epstein’s death ended the possibility of a trial that would have involved prominent figures and sparked widespread anger that he wouldn’t have to answer for the allegations.
+Epstein’s death ended the possibility of a trial that would have involved prominent figures, and it sparked widespread anger that he wouldn’t have to answer for the allegations.
+He had pleaded not guilty to sexually abusing girls as young as 14 and young women in New York and Florida in the early 2000s.

+Even with his death, federal prosecutors in New York have continued to investigate the allegations against Epstein.
+The Justice Department has vowed to aggressively investigate and bring charges against anyone who may have helped him.

+There is also a related investigation in Paris, where accusers are complaining police haven’t done enough to track down potential witnesses.

 Epstein was placed on suicide watch after he was found July 23 on his cell floor with bruises on his neck.
 Multiple people familiar with operations at the jail have said Epstein was taken off suicide watch about a week before his death, meaning he was less closely monitored but still supposed to be checked on every 30 minutes.